-Our Health Visiting Service is provided by specialist community public health nurses who lead and coordinate the universal Healthy Child programme, which offers expert health assessments, advice, support and interventions to children and families as required in their first years of life.
+Provided by specialist community public health nurses who lead and coordinate the universal Healthy Child programme, which offers expert health assessments, advice, support and interventions to children and families as required in their first years of life.

-They sit at the heart of children’s services and work in close partnership with parents and carers from the antenatal period until school entry.
+Our Health Visitors sit at the heart of children’s services and work in close partnership with parents and carers from the antenatal period until school entry.

 The team encourages and supports parents and carers to develop life-long skills to enable them to make informed choices that affect their future health and wellbeing.

 To see Health Visiting teams and their contact details in your area, click on the links below:

 What we do